Mindfulness Exercises: New Ways To Be More Mindful

 After spending the last year researching and writing my new book, Outsmart Your Smartphone: Conscious Tech Habits for Finding Happiness, Balance, and Connection IRL, I've learned that our attention is increasingly being eaten up by technology.
 We barely notice that our time is being consumed not only by reading and writing texts and scrolling social media.

 So how do we switch our attention away from technology and instead be more mindful?
-One way is to make mindfulness exercises a part of your routine.
+One way is to make mindfulness exercises a part of your routine (grab this mindful awe exercise for a change of pace).

 What is Mindfulness?